clidxhk/clidxhk.github.io/_portfolio/portfolio-5.md

 collection: portfolio
 ---

 There is the photo of my group (HKUST Tang's Group).
 I am honored to be a part of it.
-The photo is taked on 2025 Summer in Causeway Bay of Hong Kong
+The photo is taked on 2025 Summer in HKUST of Hong Kong